Vacuum leaks that give Evap codes can be a pain to find at times and cause an engine light to stay on.

 It is built more for a backyard-mechanic than a busy shop and works well enough.

 While much cheaper compared to other units, it is a good fit for those who only need to use the machine occasionally.

-If you are a do-it-yourself part-time mechanic, it is a good unit to get.
+If you are a do-it-yourself part-time mechanic, it is worth a look.

 The AUTOOL SDT-202 is built for a busy shop that needs a well-built machine for a lot of use.

-It is a very nice unit but more than most will need with many nice features.
+It is a very nice unit but more than most will need, with many nice added features.